 To pick highlights from the whole seems churlish, but the traditional folk song that Manon learned from her mother - Ddoi Di Dei? - is truly hypnotic, whilst the plaintive love song Dwylo Iesu Grist ("You have such faithful eyes, like Jesus in stained glass") is as affecting as it was written to be.

 At times Manon sings with a similar emotive almost-whisper to that perfected by Cowboy Junkies' Margo Timmins - evidenced on the stilling Nos Da, a quiet lullaby written for her sons, and Cân Mered, which is in effect a reverential musical memorial to folk song collector Meredydd Evans.

 If you want to identify one keystone for the whole set, then Llyn Cwm Dulyn is a minimal piano and vocal delight; an atmosphere and meditative suggestion of a place of myths.

 In many ways we have made bleak times for ourselves; good music distracts from this situation, but great music reminds us emotionally that we have been and can be something better.
-Llifo Fel Oed goes far beyond offering temporary diversion - it is a muted classic; an album of hushed tones, soft spoken wisdom, warmth and real enchantment.
+Llifo Fel Oed goes far beyond offering temporary diversion - it is a low-key classic - an album of hushed tones, soft spoken wisdom and real enchantment.